-The Combined State Plan identifies Governor Ralph Northam's vision for the delivery of workforce development services: During the life of this plan, we will improve economic opportunity for all Virginians by serving those who are not yet earning a sustainable wage and, as important, by focusing the resources and mechanisms of our workforce system to recruit people into the workforce and connecting them to businesses in high demand industries.
-The plan states that Governor Northam embraces five strategic goals for the workforce system.
+The Combined State Plan identifies the Governor's vision for the delivery of workforce development services: During the life of this plan, we will improve economic opportunity for all Virginians by serving those who are not yet earning a sustainable wage and, as important, by focusing the resources and mechanisms of our workforce system to recruit people into the workforce and connecting them to businesses in high demand industries.
+The revised plan states that Virginia embraces four strategic goals for the workforce system.

 These goals are: